-- 492 Description: The NIST Privacy Risk Assessment Methodology (PRAM) is a tool for analyzing, assessing, 493 and prioritizing privacy risks to help organizations determine how to respond and select appropriate 494 solutions.
-A blank version of the PRAM is available for download on NIST's website. - 494 Solutions.
-A blank version of the PRAM is available for download on Mist's website. - 495 Application: The PRAM uses the privacy risk model and privacy engineering objectives described in - 496 NISTIR 8062 to analyze for potential problematic data actions.
+- 490 Description: The NIST Privacy Risk Assessment Methodology (PRAM) is a tool for analyzing, assessing, - 491 and prioritizing privacy risks to help organizations determine how to respond and select appropriate - 492 solutions.
+A blank version of the PRAM is available for download on NIST's website. - 493 Application: The PRAM uses the privacy risk model and privacy engineering objectives described in - 494 NISTIR 8062 to analyze for potential problematic data actions.
 Data actions are any system operations - that process data.
-Processing can include, collection, retention, logging, analysis, generation, - transformation or merging, disclosure, transfer, and disposal of data.
+Processing can include collection, retention, logging, analysis, generation, - transformation or merging, disclosure, transfer, and disposal of data.
 A problematic data action is one - that could cause an adverse effect, or problem, for individuals.
-The occurrence or potential occurrence - 500 of problematic data actions is a privacy event.
-While there is a growing body of technical privacy - 501 controls, including those found in NIST SP 800-53, applying the PRAM may result in identifying controls - 502 that are not yet available in common standards.
-This makes it an especially useful tool for managing - 503 risks that may otherwise go unaddressed. - 504 The Great Seneca Accounting example solution assumed that a PRAM was used to identify problematic - 505 data actions and mitigating controls for employees.
-The controls in this build include some technical - 506 controls, such as controls that can be handled by security capabilities, as well as policy and procedure- - 507 level controls that need to be implemented outside yet supported by the system.
+The occurrence or potential occurrence - 498 of problematic data actions is a privacy event.
+While there is a growing body of technical privacy - 499 controls, including those found in NIST SP 800-53, applying the PRAM may result in identifying controls - 500 that are not yet available in common standards.
+This makes it an especially useful tool for managing - 501 risks that may otherwise go unaddressed. - 502 The Great Seneca Accounting example solution assumed that a PRAM was used to identify problematic - 503 data actions and mitigating controls for employees.
+The controls in this build include some technical - 504 controls, such as controls that can be handled by security capabilities, as well as policy and procedure- - 505 level controls that need to be implemented outside yet supported by the system.